Street Fighter 3: 3rd Strike/System

 • The attack that hits the crouching opponent and any attacks that combo from the attack deal 1.25x normal damage (excluding grabs and command grabs).
 This damage buff continues until the combo ends, or the opponent is hit with a force stand attack or is juggled.

-• Many moves gain more frame advantage when they hit crouching opponents:
+• Many moves gain more frame advantage when they hit crouching opponents: (this is a general guideline, there are MANY exceptions)

 a) lights gain no frame advantage